pts/tinygpgs/README.txt

   $ python tinygpgs

-Installation as a Python library
+Installation as a Python module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you have Python 2 already installed, just run this command (maybe with
 sudo to install for all users):